http://www.fpnotebook.com/

 - Pulmonary Management

-- Oxygen with positive pressure
+- Oxygen

 - Treat Bronchospasm

-- Beta-adrenergic Bronchodilators or Theophylline
+- Beta-adrenergic Bronchodilators (Nebulized Albuterol)

 - Observe for signs respiratory distress

-- Intravenous fluid hydration with crystalloid
+- Intravenous Fluid hydration with crystalloid

 - Rest and Observation

-- Triage: Patients presenting within 12 hours
+XIII.
+Management: Triage of Patients presenting within 12 hours

 - Immediate

-- Pulmonary edema with ICU available
+- Pulmonary Edema with ICU available

 - Delayed